johnvo888/kv-assessment/README.md

 tofu apply -var-file=../../environments/development/eks.tfvars
 ```

-1. Initialize Kubernetes resources in `charts/public/` and `provisions/`
+2. Initialize Kubernetes resources in `charts/public/` and `provisions/`
 - Setup Jenkins by running the script in `playbooks/tools/jenkins/install.sh`

-1. Create SSH key (RSA) for GitHub "deploy key" to establish connections between GitHub, Jenkins, and ArgoCD
+3. Create SSH key (RSA) for GitHub "deploy key" to establish connections between GitHub, Jenkins, and ArgoCD

-2. For Helm chart installation steps, refer to the README.md in the `charts` folder
+4. For Helm chart installation steps, refer to the README.md in the `charts` folder

-Note: Route53, Application Load Balancer, and ECR are currently set up manually.
-TODO: Implement IaC for these resources.